 As a substitute for the synthetic production of commodity chemicals, Lucite International is carrying out research to utilise bacteria to host a variety of metabolic pathways to produce the required end-products from sugars.
 However, the end-products can be toxic to the host cells, so the challenge is to find and develop protein-mediated efflux systems that will actively export the end-product from the cell and reduce its detrimental affect on the bacteria.
 To achieve this requires the development of existing and novel assays to measure the efflux of the desired compound out of the microbial cell factory.

-At CBMNet meeting PH gave a presentation on bacterial efflux systems, which attracted the interest of Dr Graham Eastham (GE) and Dr David Johnson (DJ) from Lucite International.
+At CBMNet meeting Prof Henderson gave a presentation on bacterial efflux systems, which attracted the interest of Dr Graham Eastham and Dr David Johnson from Lucite International.
 As an outcome of this, an applied 3-year PhD studentship was agreed between Lucite and the University of Leeds.

-PH and GE also went on to apply for a CBMNet Business Interaction Voucher and CBMNet Vacations Scholarship with Lucite International to develop a strategy for identifying bacterial efflux proteins that could be used to drive desired, but toxic, end-products of engineered synthetic pathways out of the host cells.
+Prof Henderson and Dr Eastham also went on to apply for a CBMNet Business Interaction Voucher (BIV) and CBMNet Vacation Scholarship with Lucite International to develop a strategy for identifying bacterial efflux proteins that could be used to drive desired, but toxic, end-products of engineered synthetic pathways out of the host cells.

-Jacob Edgerton (JE), a graduate with First Class Honours in Microbiology from Cardiff University, was selected to undertake a PhD degree supervised jointly by the University of Leeds and Lucite.
+Jacob Edgerton, a graduate with First Class Honours in Microbiology from Cardiff University, was selected to undertake a PhD degree supervised jointly by the University of Leeds and by Lucite.

 With additional support from the CBMNet BIV, an information analyst, Richard Walsby, resulting in a substantial list of promising efflux systems from a variety of bacterial species.
 Screening of these is ongoing.
-A second outcome was the identification by GE and PH of routes for the chemical incorporation of 14C, and possibly 3H, into molecules of relevance to the project for the development of direct assays of transport activity.
+A second outcome was the identification by Dr Eastham and Prof Henderson of routes for the chemical incorporation of 14C, and possibly 3H, into molecules of relevance to the project for the development of direct assays of transport activity.

-In parallel, PH, GE and an undergraduate student, Gabriel Hoppen, supported by a CBMNet Vacation Studentship, explored indirect methods already used by us to measure antibiotic efflux, with a view to their application to this project.
+In parallel, Prof Henderson, Dr Eastham and an undergraduate student, Gabriel Hoppen, supported by a CBMNet Vacation Studentship, explored indirect methods already used by us to measure antibiotic efflux, with a view to their application to this project.

-In parallel they are exploring both indirect assays for measuring efflux activities that involve fluorescence and/or absorbance measurements using acriflavine, nile red, ethidium and propriatory compounds (Figure 2) and direct measurements of transport using the 14C-labelled compound(s) we are having synthesised.
+In parallel, they are exploring both indirect assays for measuring efflux activities that involve fluorescence and/or absorbance measurements using acriflavine, nile red, ethidium and proprietary compounds (Fig. 2) and direct measurements of transport using the 14C-labelled compound(s) we are having synthesised.

-In addition, through the connection of Lucite with wider networks of BBSRC- and CBMNet-funded projects, PH and GE are now working closely with groups at the University of Nottingham and Ingenza.
+In addition, through the connection of Lucite with wider networks of BBSRC- and CBMNet-funded projects, Prof Henderson and Dr Eastham are now working closely with groups at the University of Nottingham and Ingenza.